jamie120/ms4-wild-mile/testing.md

 ### As a site visitor: View a list of products/conversions available

 * The site navigation is clear and easily allows access to both merchandise and conversions listing pages.
-* The home page has a call to action button - allowing users direct access to to conversion page, without the use of the navbar.
+* The home page has a call to action button - allowing users direct access to conversion page, without the use of the navbar.

 ### User Story 2